 During the standoff, a woman police said was in the vehicle with Slate, 33-year-old Aleah N. Moore, crawled out of the house just before noon.
 She was taken to a local hospital for treatment of unspecified injuries.

-A warrant was issued for her arrest on Thursday following her indictment on felony charges of receiving stolen property and inducing panic and a misdemeanor charge of obstructing official business.
-Moore is scheduled to be arraigned May 30, or sooner once she is in custody.
+Moore’s bond was set at $5,000 during her court appearance on Tuesday on felony charges of receiving stolen property and inducing panic and a misdemeanor charge of obstructing official business.

 Got a tip?
 Call our monitored 24-hour line, 937-259-2237, or send it to email@example.com